S4ND1X/ClubAlgoritmiaReact/README.md

 # Club Algoritmia GDA Fullstack Project
 ![enter image description here](https://i.imgur.com/RZoXTcW.png)

-This repository contains the backend of the official [GDA Algorithmic Club](https://github.com/Club-de-Algoritmia-GDA) page, you can **check out the frontend repository** in [here](https://github.com/S4ND1X/ClubAlgoritmiaReact).
+This repository contains the frontend of the official [GDA Algorithmic Club](https://github.com/Club-de-Algoritmia-GDA) page, you can **check out the backend repository** in [here](https://github.com/S4ND1X/ClubAlgoritmiaBackend).

 ##   Technologies
-Frontend technologies can be found in [here](https://github.com/S4ND1X/ClubAlgoritmiaReact).
+Backend technologies can be found in [here](https://github.com/S4ND1X/ClubAlgoritmiaBackend).
- - NodeJS
- - Express
+ - ReactJS
- - MongoDB
+ - Axios
- - Mongoose
+ - Hooks (useContext,useEffect,useState)
+ - Styled components (GlobalStyle and Styled)
- - Cors Middleware
+ - JS
- - Heroku
+ -  HTML
- -  Nodemon (debugging
+ - CSS
 ***Extras***
- - Mongo Atlas
- - Mongo Compass
- - Postman
  - Netlify
  - VSC

 ## Usage
-Frontend usage can be found in [here](https://github.com/S4ND1X/ClubAlgoritmiaReact).
+Backend usage can be found in [here](https://github.com/S4ND1X/ClubAlgoritmiaBackend).

 Git clone this repo to your computer
 Inside the folder run:

-    npm run dev
+    npm start
-To start local server(nodemon), this will start the connection to MongoDB.
+To start local development server
 Api will start by default on port 4000.

-This project contains environment variables so inside you folder create a new file named:
+This project contains environment variables for deployment and local development, so inside src folder create two files named:

-    variables.env
- Inside this file, create a new variable for your Mongo Connection String and this will be imported into:

-    index.js
+    .env
+    .env.development.local
+ Inside *.env* place your base api url, this is the one that netlify will use in production.
+While in *.env.development.local* place the local api url, in my case it was on port 4000.
+For more information you can checkout backend usage [here](https://github.com/S4ND1X/ClubAlgoritmiaBackend).

+Be sure to name your variables as REACT_APP_YOURNAME to follow the convention described in React Documentation: [https://create-react-app.dev/docs/adding-custom-environment-variables/](https://create-react-app.dev/docs/adding-custom-environment-variables/).

+This environment variable will be used on the following file

+     src/config/axios.js

+Once you set up all of this, you should have your api data inside the context provider:

+    src/context/WorkshopsProvider.jsx

 If you follow all the instructions you should be all set up.
-Each document contains its own doctype.
+Each document contains its own proptype.

 ## Next features
 This Web App is still in development, maybe for the next 3 months.
 The future features are the following: